 Fort Ross, one of the main tourist attractions between Bodega Bay and Fort Bragg, is a California State Historic Park showcasing a historic Russian-era fort compound that has been designated National Historic Landmark status.
 Located eleven miles north of Jenner on California Highway One, one of the most scenic coastal routes in the world Fort Ross is surrounded by sandy beaches, panoramic coves, and redwood forests, with breathtaking views of the Pacific Ocean.
-The park contains about 3,400 acres of spectacular wildlands.

 Fort Ross State Historic Park is open every day from 10 am to 4:30 pm.
 The park grounds are open from sunrise to sunset.
 Between November 1st and March 1st the park will be open on Fridays, Saturdays, Sundays, and Mondays, and closed on Tuesdays, Wednesdays, and Thursdays.
 For details on scheduling a private tour, please see Fort Ross Conservancy's Tour information.